RasaHQ/rasa/docs/nlu/components.rst

           Sometimes more epochs don't influence the performance.
           The lower the number of epochs the faster the model is trained.
         - ``hidden_layers_sizes``:
-          This parameter allows you to define the number of feed forward neural network layers and their output dimensions for user messages and intents (default: ``text: [], label: []``).
+          This parameter allows you to define the number of feed forward layers and their output dimensions for user messages and intents (default: ``text: [], label: []``).
-          Every entry in the list corresponds to a feed forward neural network layer.
+          Every entry in the list corresponds to a feed forward layer.
-          For example, if you set ``text: [256, 128]``, we will add two feed forward neural network layers in front of the transformer.
+          For example, if you set ``text: [256, 128]``, we will add two feed forward layers in front of the transformer.
 The vectors of the input tokens (coming from the user message) will be passed on to those layers.
 The first layer will have an output dimension of 256 and the second layer will have an output dimension of 128.
-If an empty list is used (default behaviour), no feed forward neural network layer will be added.
+If an empty list is used (default behaviour), no feed forward layer will be added.
           Make sure to use only positive integer values.
 Usually, numbers of power of two are used.
-Also, the integer values in a list should decrease, values in the list should be smaller or equal the value before.
+          Also, it is usual practice to have decreasing values in the list: next value is smaller or equal to the value before.
         - ``embedding_dimension``:
           This parameter defines the output dimension of the embedding layers used inside the model (default: ``20``).
           We are using multiple embeddings layers inside the model architecture.